PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/CodaAlignFloating.md

 HEADER( __Tracker Alignment__ )

-CENTER( *Quasi-Freefloating* )
+Ready to perform the alignment procedure for the 3D tracker:

-CENTER( IMAGE(Pictures/AlignementFreeFloat.jpg, 300) )
+- Verify that the equipment is installed as shown:

-Ready to perform the alignment procedure for the 3D tracker.
+CENTER( IMAGE( Pictures/AlignmentFloating.jpg, 200 ) )

 - Check that the field of view of the tracker cameras is free of obstructions.

-- Confirm that the Chest markers are positioned properly on the quasi-freefloating plate.
+- Confirm that the chest markers are positioned properly on the chair.

 CENTER( Press __'Execute'__ to perform alignment. )